phosphorusbosphorus/toynet-content/README.md

 Directory: `article/`
 Some students prefer real-world scenarios when learning new concepts.
 The articles submodule brings in news articles covering relevant networking concepts.
 It will likely be an opt-in submodule type meaning students will have the ability to skip it and still complete the course.

-* `meta.json` - contains the URL source of the text, original title, author, and a series of images included in the article (potentially includes citations or captions if provided by news provider)
+* `meta.json` - contains the URL source of the text, original title, author, and a series of images included in the article (optionally includes citations or captions if provided by news provider)
 ```
 {
     "source": "https://www.wired.co.uk/article/vint-cerf-interplanetary-internet",